Shanghai Disneyland

 Fantasyland is usually the place to be for dark rides.
 It’s strange to notice the absence of It’s a Small World, but two other Disney classics are present: The Many Adventures of Winnie The Pooh and Peter Pan’s Flight.
 The Winnie ride looks identical to the versions in Hong Kong and the United States.
 I don’t want to call it bad, but I expected a more elaborately themed dark ride at Disney’s newest theme park.
 Peter Pan’s Flight, however, got the upgrade it deserved and the result is amazing.
 Scenes seem more detailed and the ride is longer than its predecessors.
 Also, Shanghai Disneyland makes clever use of projections to optimise the experience.
 I never considered Peter Pan’s Flight as a must do in Anaheim, Orlando, Paris or Tokyo, but my opinion changed here in Shanghai.
 Stunning family attraction.

 Zootopia was a box office hit in the United States… and in China.
 In fact, the Chinese liked the film so much that they decided to add a Zootopia-themed land to Shanghai Disneyland.
 This brand-new area opened in December of 2023 and it’s simply huge.
 Imagineers managed to recreate the city centre of Zootopia, including the central station, the police office and a colourful bunch of skyscrapers.
 The land is full of detail and it really invites its guests to explore all the hidden secrets.
 The biggest draw is a large-scale attraction called Zootopia: Hot Pursuit.
 This is Shanghai Disneyland’s first trackless dark ride and it’s clearly based on similar rides at other Disney resorts.
 We recognise some scenes and effects from Mickey’s Runaway Railway and Remy’s Ratatouille Adventure.
 Just like those rides, Hot Pursuit combines real-life scenes with screens and projections.
 Unfortunately, the amount of screens is a bit excessive.
 The first part of the ride is quite cool and makes good use of the trackless system, but the second part just feels like a Universal-style simulator ride.
 Don’t get me wrong: I’m not calling Hot Pursuit a disappointment.
-But if I’m being totally honest, my expectation were on a higher level.
+But if I’m being totally honest, my expectations were on a higher level.
 On a brighter note, we were quite impressed by the beautiful indoor queue and the ride’s sky-high capacity.

-Hot Pursuit is okay, but it’s not the best dark ride at Shanghai Disneyland.
+Hot Pursuit is okay, but it definitely isn’t the best dark ride at Shanghai Disneyland.
 This honour is reserved for Pirates of the Caribbean – Battle For The Sunken Treasure, a totally reimagined version of Walt Disney’s classic attraction.
-Please try to forget everything you know about Pirates of the Caribbean before entering.
+Please try to forget everything you know about Pirates of the Caribbean before entering this fort.
 Imagineers got rid of the singing pirates, the burning facades and the famous auctioneer.
 Besides, boats no longer travel past the scenes, but they literally become part of the action.
 This new approach is due to an innovative ride system, which allows Disney to control the speed and revolve the boats in every possible direction.
 Battle For The Sunken Treasure is brilliant in every possible way.
 Timing is fantastic, animatronics are extremely realistic and it’s often impossible to tell the difference between real scenes and projections.
 You won’t detect any unthemed ceilings and the repetitive Yo-Ho song was exchanged for breathtaking onboard-audio.
 If perfection exists, Pirates of the Caribbean is very close to it.

 ENCHANTED STORYBOOK CASTLE